 The analysis includes seven types:

-- Sidewalk autonomous delivery robots: Pedestrian sized robots that only utilize sidewalks or pedestrian paths.
+- Sidewalk autonomous delivery robots: Pedestrian sized robots that only utilise sidewalks or pedestrian paths.

-- Road autonomous delivery robots: Autonomous vehicles that travel on roadways shared with conventional motorized vehicles.
+- Road autonomous delivery robots: Autonomous vehicles that travel on roadways shared with conventional motorised vehicles.

 - Electric cargo bikes: Electric and innovative cargo bikes made for urban delivery activities.

 - E-mopeds and e-motorcycles: 2- and 3-wheels electric mopeds and motorcycles for delivering freights in urban areas.

 - Quadricycles and cargo e-cars: Lightweight electric quadricycles and car-type vehicles for delivery activities in urban areas.